Piers Morgan Blames The "Woke Mob" For Being Fired — Not His Racist Comments

 Later in the interview, Morgan said that he shouldn’t have walked off the set of Good Morning Britain after co-host Alex Beresford called him out for obsessing over Markle.
 “I understand that you’ve got a personal relationship with Meghan Markle, or had one, and she cut you off...
 Has she said anything about you since she cut you off?
 I don’t think she has, and yet you continue to trash her,” Beresford said on air at the time.

 According to Morgan, he walked off the set for only a few minutes.
-“Then I realized, This is stupid,” explained Morgan.
+“Then I realised, This is stupid,” explained Morgan.
 “I shouldn’t have walked off.
 You know, you should always be able to have a debate.
-I was angry in the moment that he was trying to personalize this, make it some personal vendetta I have with Meghan Markle, which I don’t.”
+I was angry in the moment that he was trying to personalise this, make it some personal vendetta I have with Meghan Markle, which I don’t.”

 But, just a reminder: This is coming from the man who, earlier in this same interview, took time to reiterate his criticisms of Markle that he frequently shares whenever given the chance, after — just to drive this point home — she got a drink with him and then didn’t, for whatever reason, want to continue a relationship with him in a way that he desired.
 He has disparaged her whenever given the chance on the air in front of millions ever since.